There’s no better way to secure a consistent source of psychedelics than to grow them at home yourself.

 - Place the mycelium inside the container — you can either place the jars themselves, with the lids off or take the mycelial cake out of the jar and place it on a jar lid on the bottom of the fruiting chamber

-Every day, check on your mushroom cakes to see how they’re doing.
+Check on your mushrooms every day to see how they’re doing.
 Take the lid off and use it to fan some fresh air into the container.
 Using the spray bottle, give the perlite a spray of water (distilled is best) to make sure it stays moist.

 Try to avoid spraying the cakes directly.
 If water pools on top of the cakes, it can lead to bacterial growth.